TomatenKuchenDEV/docs/docs/tickets-en.md

 You can set the category, the transcript channel and the message for each ticket category individually.

 Open the settings page of your server and find the setting for ticket categories.
 Click on the "Add" button and fill in the values accordingly.

-<code>message</code> equals the message id of a ticket embed message.
+<code>name</code> is the user friendly name/ID of the ticket category. <code>message</code> should be left empty as it's deprecated.

-# Other
+# Claiming
+You can choose different modes for ticket claiming:

-## Automatic transcript creation
+## Disabled
-By default, the bot creates a transcript when a ticket is closed.
-This setting can be changed in the [Dashboard](https://tomatenkuchen.eu/dashboard/settings/).
+The default setting - you can't use the `claim` command in this mode.

+## Only claimer
+Only the assigned user can see and reply to the ticket. *Supporter* (not manager!) ticket roles are removed from the channel.

+## Claimer can reply, other staff view
+Only the assigned user can reply to the ticket.
+Supporter roles can view the channel, but cannot reply.

+## Claimer and staff can reply
+The claimer and users from the supporter roles can view and reply to the ticket.

-## Saving of attachments in tickets
+# Saving of user avatars and attachments in tickets
 By default, attachments are saved in another Discord channel to make them still retrievable after deleting a ticket in the transcript.
-Every user can change this setting by using the command <code>/usersettings</code>.
+Users can change this setting by using the command <code>/usersettings</code>.